Secureworks | Master Servises Agreement France

 6.1 Customer’s Proprietary Rights.
-Customer represents and warrants that it has the necessary rights, power consents and authority to transmit Customer Data (as defined below) to SecureWorks under this MSA.
-As between Customer and SecureWorks, Customer will own all right, title and interest in and to: (i) any data provided by Customer and Customer Affiliates to SecureWorks and/or Customer data accessed or used by SecureWorks or transmitted by Customer and Customer Affiliates to SecureWorks on the Equipment in connection with SecureWorks’ provision of the Services, including, but not limited to, Customer and Customer Affiliate data included in any written or printed summaries, analyses or reports generated in connection with the Services (“Customer Data”); (ii) all intellectual property, including patents, copyrights, trademarks, trade secrets and other proprietary information (“IP”) of Customer that may be made available to SecureWorks in the course of providing Services under this MSA; and (iii) all confidential or proprietary information of Customer and Customer Affiliates, including, but not limited to, Customer Data, Customer Reports (as defined in Section 6.4), and other Customer files, documentation and related materials, in each case under this Section 6.1 (iii).
+Customer represents and warrants that it has the necessary rights, power, consents and authority to transmit Customer Data (as defined below) to Secureworks under this MSA and that Customer has and shall continue to fulfill all obligations with respect to individuals as required to permit Secureworks to carry out the terms hereof, including with respect to all applicable laws, regulations and other constraints applicable to Customer Data.
+As between Customer and Secureworks, Customer will own all right, title and interest in and to: (i) any data provided by Customer and Customer Affiliates to Secureworks and/or Customer data accessed or used by Secureworks or transmitted by Customer and Customer Affiliates to Secureworks on the Equipment in connection with Secureworks’ provision of the Services, including, but not limited to, Customer and Customer Affiliate data included in any written or printed summaries, analyses or reports generated in connection with the Services (“Customer Data”); (ii) all intellectual property, including patents, copyrights, trademarks, trade secrets and other proprietary information (“IP”) of Customer that may be made available to Secureworks in the course of providing Services under this MSA; and (iii) all confidential or proprietary information of Customer and Customer Affiliates, including, but not limited to, Customer Data, Customer Reports (as defined in Section 6.4), and other Customer files, documentation and related materials, in each case under this Section 6.1.

-6.3 SecureWorks’ Proprietary Rights.
-As between Customer and SecureWorks, SecureWorks will own all right, title and interest in and to the Products and Services.
-This MSA does not transfer or convey to Customer or any third party any right, title or interest in or to the Products and Services or any associated IP rights, but only a limited right of use as granted in and revocable in accordance with this MSA.
-Any licence granted by SecureWorks to the Customer shall automatically terminate on the expiry or termination of the relevant Service Document.
-SecureWorks will retain ownership of all copies of the Documentation.
-In addition, except as set forth in Sections 6.1 and 6.4, Customer agrees that SecureWorks is the owner of all right, title and interest in all IP in any work, including, but not limited to, all inventions, methods, processes, and computer programs including any source code or object code, (and any enhancements and modifications made thereto) contained within the Services and/or Products (collectively, the “Works”), developed by SecureWorks in connection with the performance of the Services hereunder and of general applicability across SecureWorks’ customer base, and Customer hereby assigns to SecureWorks all right, title and interest in any copyrights that Customer may have in and to such Works.
-Without limiting the foregoing, SecureWorks will own all right, title and interest in all IP in any advisory data, threat data, vulnerability data, analyses, summaries, bulletins and information made available to Customer in SecureWorks’ provision of its Counter Threat Intelligence Services (“TI Reports”).
-During the Term, SecureWorks grants to Customer a limited, non-exclusive license to use such Works and TI Reports solely for the Customer to receive the Services hereunder for Customer’s internal security purposes only.
+6.3 Secureworks’ Proprietary Rights.
+Subject to the provisions of clause 5.3 in relation of title transfer of Customer Equipment, as between Customer and Secureworks, Secureworks will own all right, title and interest in and to the Products and Services and this MSA does not transfer or convey to Customer or any third party any right, title or interest in or to the Products and Services or any associated IP rights, but only a limited right of use as granted in and revocable in accordance with this MSA.
+Any licence granted by Secureworks to the Customer shall automatically terminate on the expiry or termination of the relevant Service Document.
+Secureworks will retain ownership of all copies of the Documentation.
+In addition, except as set forth in Sections 6.1 and 6.4, Customer agrees that Secureworks is the owner of all right, title and interest in all IP in any work, including, but not limited to, all inventions, methods, processes, and computer programs including any source code or object code, (and any enhancements and modifications made thereto) contained within the Services and/or Products (collectively, the “Works”), developed by Secureworks in connection with the performance of the Services hereunder and of general applicability across Secureworks’ customer base, and Customer hereby assigns to Secureworks all right, title and interest in any copyrights that Customer may have in and to such Works.
+Without limiting the foregoing, Secureworks will own all right, title and interest in all IP in any advisory data, threat data, vulnerability data, analyses, summaries, bulletins and information made available to Customer in Secureworks’ provision of its Counter Threat Intelligence Services (“TI Reports”).
+During the Term, Secureworks grants to Customer a limited, non-exclusive license to use such Works and TI Reports solely for the Customer to receive the Services hereunder for Customer’s internal security purposes only.

 7. Customer Responsibilities.

-8.1 Confidential Information Customer and SecureWorks may have access to or be exposed to information of the other party not generally known to the public, including, but not limited to software, product plans, marketing and sales information, customer lists, “know-how,” or trade secrets which may be designated as being confidential or which, under the circumstances surrounding disclosure, ought to be treated as confidential (collectively, “Confidential Information”).
+8.1 Confidential Information Customer and Secureworks may have access to or be exposed to information of the other party not generally known to the public, including, but not limited to software, product plans, marketing and sales information, customer lists, “know-how,” or trade secrets which may be designated as being confidential or which, under the circumstances surrounding disclosure, ought to be treated as confidential (collectively, “Confidential Information”).